 NEHA: I am not an avid user of YouTube.
 But whenever I do get into YouTube, it is for something useful.
 I start with music, I feel like listening to music in the morning, so I go to YouTube, click the 90s hit Hindi sings and they start.
 Thanks to its algorithm, it never stops.

-PAYAL : True my consistent meditation and fitness practice over the months have recommended me some great fitness and mindfulness influencers.
-So take advantage over social media and let it impact you and inspire you in ways never before.
+PAYAL: True my consistent meditation and fitness practice over the months have recommended me some great fitness and mindfulness influencers.
+So take advantage of social media and let it impact you and inspire you in ways never before.

-NEHA : The algorithms understands what mood I am in and it shows me related videos conveniently.
+NEHA: The algorithms understand what mood I am in and it shows me related videos conveniently.
 But I realized once I am in it, it doesn’t really let me press the back button as easily.
 I finish one song it plays the next.
 I sneak a peak, I look at the actors dancing and sit in front of my screen instead of working.